 John Anthony Shahor is the co-owner and training director for Redemption Road K9 as well as LA PSA.
 Most recently, he was featured on A&E’s new show “America’s Top Dog” along with being featured locally for his work with dogs in and around the community.

-Redemption Road K9 delivers top-quality canine companions to celebrities, champion athletes, Fortune 500 CEOs, and some of the most dynamic police departments in the world.
-Training Director John Anthony’s mixed-technique methodology is based on marker training and has resulted in a comprehensive and scientific relationship-based curriculum that takes dogs from puppyhood to patrol and everything in between.
-He addresses dog behavior, cognition, and emotion utilizing a combination of cutting-edge tactical assessments, interactive games, and critical analysis to obtain an in-depth perspective on canine cognition, the canine viewpoint, and dogs’ natural propensities for certain work.
+Training Director John Anthony’s methodology is based on marker training and has resulted in a comprehensive and relationship-based curriculum that takes dogs from puppyhood to patrol and everything in between.
+He addresses dog behavior, cognition, and emotion utilizing a combination of cutting-edge tactical assessments, interactive games, and critical analysis to obtain an in-depth perspective on canine capabilities, the canine viewpoint, and dogs’ natural propensities for certain work.
 This expertise helps John create customized curriculums for individual dogs.

 Michael Shikashio, CDBC, is the past president of the International Association of Animal Behavior Consultants (IAABC).
 He provides private consultations working exclusively with dog-aggression cases through his business AggressiveDog.com.